reza5441/zabbixfiles/README.md

-# These are zabbix files
+# These are zabbix files that is need in my work enviornment